extemporelang/extemporelang.github.io/_docs/overview/quickstart.md

 In VSCode, you do this with the _Extempore Connect_ command; open up the command palette (with `ctrl`+`shift`+`P`, or `cmd`+`shift`+`P` if you're on macOS) and type in a few characters of "Extempore Connect" until it shows up, then hit `enter`.
-You'll be asked to specify a hostname & port, the defaults are probably ok, so you can just hit `enter` two more times.
+You'll be asked to specify a hostname & port---the defaults are probably ok, so you can just hit `enter` two more times.

 <pre style="color: #b2b2b2; background-color: #292b2e;">
 <span style="background-color: #444155;">Starting </span><span style="color: #86D7DB; background-color: #444155;">primary</span><span style="background-color: #444155;"> process